MSc Nutrition, Physical Activity and Public Health

 More about tuition fees, living costs and financial support.

-This programme is designed for students who want to pursue careers in nutrition and physical activity-related research, public health policy, public health consultancy, public health advocacy and legislation, and in implementing programmes that promote health.
+This programme is designed for students who want to pursue careers in nutrition and physical activity-related research, public health policy, public health consultancy, or public health advocacy and legislation, or in implementing programmes that promote health.

 Employers of our graduates include:

-- the public sector (local authorities, county health departments, Public Health England, National Health Service),
+- the public sector (including local authorities, county health departments, Public Health England and the National Health Service);

-- charities and non-profit organisations (such as Macmillan Cancer Support, public health agencies),
+- charities and non-profit organisations (including Macmillan Cancer Support and public health agencies);

-- and the private sector (the food industry, corporate wellness organisations).
+- the private sector (including the food industry and corporate wellness organisations).